Skip to main content

 • Client not approved: The OAuth client has not been approved by a Cal.com admin yet.

-• Mismatched redirect URI: The redirect_uri does not match the one registered for the OAuth client.
+• Mismatched redirect URI: The redirect_uri does not match any of the registered redirect URIs for the OAuth client.

 If an error occurs after the client is validated, the user is redirected to the redirect_uri with an error: